 Your QA test strategy can be used to quickly produce unique test plans for each new project.
-If you have formulated your test strategy correctly, it will save you time and resources through every release cycle.
+If you have formulated your test strategy correctly, it will save you time and resources during every release cycle.

-- Risk and mitigation
+- Risk analysis and mitigation

 - The best use of automation and manual testing

 - Audit and industry standards